This is a preview of the content in our French Food Decoder app. Get the app to:

 Pan-bagnat

-In Mougins, the gastronomic capital of the Côte d’Azur, you can sometimes find pan bagnat de Mougins, made with lobster instead of tuna.
+In Mougins, the gastronomic capital of the Côte d’Azur, you can sometimes find pan bagnat de Mougins, made with lobster.

 Classic dishes